Chauharmal: Commemoration

 The Dusadh celebrate numerous festivals associated with the Chauharmal; the biggest among these being famous "Chauharmal Mela", celebrated near Patna.
-According to Vijay Nambisan, the Dausadh of the region participate with pomp and show in the famous mela to commemorate the popular saint (Chauharmal) who not only fled with an "upper caste" girl but also vanquished all her kin.
+According to Vijay Nambisan, the Dusadhs of the region participate with pomp and show in the famous mela to commemorate the popular saint (Chauharmal) who not only fled with an "upper caste" girl but also vanquished all her kin.
 The centre of attraction in this festival remains the participation of Lalu Prasad Yadav.
-Earlier, such an incident received violent reaction from the Bhumihars but Yadav's participation makes it a rallying point for Dalits.
+Earlier, such an incident received violent reaction from the Rajputs, but Yadav's participation makes it a rallying point for Dalits.

-The celebrations had witnessed violent clashes between the upper and the lower castes in past, the most infamous being the "Ekauni incident".The Dalits however organise theatrical performances like "Rani Reshma ka khela" to commemorate the whole life of Chauharmal in which various stages of his life are performed by the trained artists.
+The celebrations had witnessed violent clashes between the upper and the lower castes in past, the most infamous being the "Ekauni incident".
+The Dalits however organise theatrical performances like "Rani Reshma ka khela" to commemorate the whole life of Chauharmal in which various stages of his life are performed by the trained artists.
 The ritual head of Dusadhs, the Bhagat performs rituals during such occasions.